ykskb/situated-sns-frontend/README.md

 # Situated Problem for [Phrag](https://github.com/ykskb/phrag) : SNS Project (Frontend)

-This project is frontend (Next JS) of a test-case scenario for project: [Phrag](https://github.com/ykskb/phrag) to inspect & validate its concept of constraint-driven transformation of RDBMS schema to GraphQL.
+This project is frontend (Next JS) of a situated problem for project: [Phrag](https://github.com/ykskb/phrag) to inspect & validate its concept of constraint-driven transformation of RDBMS schema to GraphQL.

 Backend currently sits under dev profile of Phrag project at this mement. ([Link](https://github.com/ykskb/phrag/blob/main/dev/src/dev_reitit.clj))